 Economic development, historic preservation, grant administration, grant writing, non-profit management, project administration, seminar development and presentation, community development, and business coaching have been her focus.
 Her most recent positions were as the Director of the State Historical Fund, and she is currently engaged by the City of La Junta as the Director of Development, Main Street, and the Urban Renewal Authority.
 She likes to help people.

-Cynthia believes that “Jon Schallert’s Destination Creation Course is a game changer.
+Cynthia believes: “Jon Schallert’s Destination Creation Course is a game changer.
 All participants learn so much that they can apply in their businesses, well, they can draw from that bounty for years.”

 Now a Small Business Development Center consultant, Raejean can share her business skills with others.
-Raejean is eager to work with you and your business to explore and implement new strategies to improve your bottom line.
+Raejean is eager to work with you and your business to explore and implement new strategies to improve your bottom line and utilize the Destination Creation Course to grow her region’s small businesses.

 Liz Parham has worked for more than 33 years in the field of downtown revitalization and rural economic development.
 She serves as the director of the NC Main Street & Rural Planning Center at the North Carolina Department of Commerce, where she manages the North Carolina Main Street, Small Town Main Street and the Downtown Associate Community programs, Rural Planning, Main Street Solutions Fund, and local capacity building initiatives.
 Prior to her current position, she worked for downtown revitalization nonprofit organizations in Sumter, South Carolina, and in Chapel Hill, Greensboro, Lenoir and Lexington, North Carolina.
 Liz has a passion for downtown commercial architecture, small businesses and the assets of rural North Carolina.

-Nathan Reiff works for the Great Falls Development Authority (GFDA) as an SBDC Business Advisor focusing on the response to COVID-19.
+Nathan Reiff works for the Great Falls Development Authority (GFDA) as an SBDC Business Advisor focusing on the response to COVID-19 and helping businesses in the Golden Triangle.
 Nathan moved over from his position as a Business Development Office for GFDA focusing on business retention and expansion.
-Before joining the GFDA team, Nathan worked for the University of providence as the Director for Student Engagement.
-Nathan was in charge of orientation, first year experience, outdoor recreation, and intrumurals.
-He has also been an assistant wrestling coach at the University.
+Before joining GFDA, Nathan worked for the University of Providence as the Director for Student Engagement.
+Nathan was in charge of orientation, first year experience, outdoor recreation, and intramurals, along with being an assistant wrestling coach at the University.

-As an SBDC Business Advisor, Nathan helps businesses in the Golden Triangle deal with the COVID-19 impacts.
-Nathan grew up in Whitehall, Montana and has a master’s degree in Organization Management from the University of Providence.
+Nathan grew up in Whitehall, Montana and has a Master’s Degree in Organization Management from the University of Providence.
 Nathan lives in Great Falls with his wife, daughter, and two dogs.

 Susan Rios has served as Main Street Manager for the Uvalde, Texas Main Street program for over 4 years.
 She oversees the historic preservation, economic development, tourism and overall promotion of the historic downtown district.
 She has over 20 years’ experience working in economic development, tourism, hospitality management, and finance.
 She has an AA in Anthropology, is an avid community volunteer, and is a frequent workshop instructor and trainer all over South Texas.

-Susan completed the Train-the-Trainer course with Jon Schallert in April 2020.
+Susan completed the Destination Train-the-Trainer Facilitator course with Jon Schallert in April, 2020.

 Greg has vast experience in a number of fields that provide truly unique insight for small businesses.
 In the 90’s, Greg originally pursued a producing career in TV and Radio.
 He later used his previous retail management experience and successfully devoted nearly 20 years to banking, finance and investment.
 During that time, Greg felt the strong desire to serve his community of Raymond, Alberta, Canada and ran for public office.
 Greg served as a Councillor for 8 years, including chairing the local Economic Development Committee as well as serving for 5 years as Chair for a 24 municipality member regional economic alliance.
 These experiences contribute to an acute understanding of how small businesses in small urban and rural areas succeed or fail in today’s 21st century economy.
 Greg now uses his experience and the proven Destination Creation training to help small businesses in Canada.

-Cheryl is currently the Project Coordinator for Prowers Economic Prosperity, Baca County Economic Development Coordinator and Business Consultant for Southeast Colorado Small Business Development Center.
-Cheryl is a native of southeast Colorado.
-She has a Master’s Degree in Organizational Management.
-She understands rural communities and small business operations.
-Her expertise is in leadership, management and planning.
-Through experience in the banking industry, small business ownership, community college business education and leadership roles, she has the business experience and skills that makes her a great fit for business consulting and economic development.
-She looks forward to helping people achieve their business dreams and be a part of encouraging economic growth.
+Cheryl is the Project Coordinator for Prowers Economic Prosperity, Baca County Economic Development Coordinator and Business Consultant for Southeast Colorado Small Business Development Center.
+Cheryl is a native of southeast Colorado and has a Master’s Degree in Organizational Management.
+She understands rural communities and small business operations with her expertise is in leadership, management and planning.
+Through her experience in the banking industry, small business ownership, community college business education and leadership roles, she has the business experience and skills that makes her a great fit for business consulting and economic development.
+She looks forward to helping people achieve their business dreams and be a part of encouraging economic growth by leading participants in the Destination Creation Course.

 Lea Ann Seiler